-- Shut the welder off. - Connect the electrode cable from the LN-25 to the "ELECTRODE" terminal of the welder.
+- · Shut the welder off. - Connect the electrode cable from the LN-15 to the "ELECTRODE" terminal of the welder.
 Connect the work cable to the "TO WORK" terminal of the welder. - Set the Polarity switch to the desired polarity, either DC (-) or DC (+). - Attach the single lead from the front of the LN-15 to work using the spring clip at the end of the lead.
-This is a control lead to supply current to the wire feeder motor; it does not carry welding current. - Set the "RANGE" switch to the "WIRE FEED-CV" position - Place the Engine switch in the "High Idle" position. - Adjust the wire feed speed at the LN-15 and adjust the welding voltage with the output "CONTROL" at the welder.
-Output "CONTROL" must be set above 3. - Note: LN-15 Control Cable model will not work with the RANGER GXT.
+This is a control lead to supply current to the wire feeder motor; it does not carry welding current. - Set the "RANGE" switch to the "WIRE FEED-CV" position - Place the Engine switch in the "Auto Idle" position when welding with MIG wire instead of self-shielded core wire, weld starts can be improved by setting the idle mode to "HIGH". - Adjust the wire feed speed at the LN-15 and adjust the welding voltage with the output "CONTROL" at the welder.
+Output "CONTROL" must be set above 3 when welding with MIG wire instead of self-shielded core wire, weld starts can be improved by setting the idle mode to "HIGH".

+Note: LN-15 Control Cable model will not work with the RANGER GXT.